Quantitative and Programming Resources

-The Quantitative Resource Center (QRC) provides services related to quantitative and computational learning across the curriculum through tutoring, consultation, and training.
+Quantitative and Programming Resources at the Weinstein Learning Center provides services related to quantitative and computational learning across the curriculum through consultation and training

 Expand All

-The QRC aims to provide assistance to faculty and students involved in courses that utilize quantitative skills, as well as to those aiming to incorporate quantitative analysis into their teaching and research endeavors.
+We provide services to students and faculty involved in courses that utilize quantitative skills, as well as to those aiming to incorporate quantitative analysis into their research endeavors.

 1. Individual Consultations

-Dedicated peer mentors and the Director provide personalized support for subjects related to mathematics and programming.
+Dedicated peer mentors and professional staff provide personalized support for subjects related to mathematics and programming.

 2. Drop-in Sessions

-Students come together to collaborate, study, and collectively solve problems under the guidance of peer facilitators who have previously taken the course
+Students come together to collaborate, study, and collectively solve problems under the guidance of peer facilitators.

 3. Workshops